-Figure 2: Dynamic insertion of Deletion Table on Peering Failure were previously stored in the RibIn, but to do so as a background task allowing the BGP process to continue to handle new events.
+The task of the deletion table is to delete all the routes that were previously stored in the RibIn, but to do so as a background task allowing the BGP process to continue to handle new events.

 Deletion is scheduled in series of phases.
 In a single phase, all the routes that share a single set of Path Attributes are deleted.
 In this way, if there are alternative routes in a different RibIn that also share a path attribute list (a fairly common occurrence), then the chance of preferred route may be batched in such a way that it might be possible to use a single update message might convey the change to each neighbor.
 At the end of a phase, the DeletionTable schedules execution of the next deletion phase using a zero-second timer.
 This allows all pending timer or network events to be handled before deletion resumes.